powerd6/infra/stages/2/github/README.md

 # github

-This setups the GitHub organization and it's repositories.
+This setups the GitHub organization and basic access controls.

 ## Inputs

 You must provide the following environment variables:

-### `PG_CONN_STR`

-The elephantSQL API key.
-Fetched locally once, then saved to GitHub Organization secrets for future use.

-Fetched once from stage 0, with the following command: `tofu output -raw elephantsql_api_key`.
-From this moment forward, available as a GitHub Organization secret.

 ### `GITHUB_TOKEN`